Home » Sides » Basil and Walnut Pesto {Budget Friendly!}

 • Toast the Walnuts: Preheat your oven to 350°F (175°C).
 Spread the walnuts on a baking sheet in a single layer.
 Toast them in the preheated oven for about 5-7 minutes, or until they become fragrant and lightly browned.
 Keep an eye on them to avoid burning.
 Once toasted, remove from the oven and let them cool.

 • Prep the Basil: Rinse the fresh basil leaves thoroughly and pat them dry with paper towels.
-Make sure to remove any tough stems or discolored leaves.
+Make sure they are completely dry to avoid a watery pesto.
+For the freshest taste, remove any tough stems or discolored leaves.

-• Drizzle in Olive Oil: While the food processor is running, slowly drizzle in the extra-virgin olive oil.
-Continue processing until the mixture becomes smooth and creamy.
-You may need to scrape down the sides of the food processor with a spatula to ensure even blending.
+• Drizzle in Olive Oil: With the processor running, slowly drizzle in the extra-virgin olive oil until the mixture is well combined and reaches a smooth, creamy texture.
+Scrape down the sides of the bowl as needed to ensure all ingredients are evenly processed.

 • Serve or Store the Pesto: Serve immediately, or carefully store.
 Transfer the walnut basil pesto to a clean and airtight container.
 You can store it in the refrigerator for up to a week.
 For longer storage, you can freeze the pesto in ice cube trays and transfer the frozen cubes to a freezer-safe bag.